Here we share our types of door locks guide including its major parts, different types, and how to measure for a door knob lock.

 Cam Locks

-These locks offer convenience and flexibility that goes beyond what traditional door locks can offer.
+Keyless door locks, as the name suggests, allow you to lock and unlock a door without ever having a need for a physical key.
+These locks offer convenience and flexibility that go beyond what traditional door locks can offer.
 They take away the hassle of ever having the need to carry keys around.

 They are usually a little more technologically advanced compared to the other looks and may require facial recognition, fingerprint, fobs, or a code combination.
 Here are the most common types of keyless door locks available.